gtomek/birchbeer/README.md

 If you have a new and better creative way, please leave your PR in any case.

 [Disclaimer and limitations]<br/>
-Sometimes the detection method of RootbeerFresh may not work correctly.
+Sometimes the detection method of BirchBeer may not work correctly.
 When RootbeerFresh is not sure if the device is rooted, it displays a '*' next to the rooted detection message.

 [Library]<br/>